alexey-v-paramonov/sc_website/content/en/docs/radio/social_streaming.md

 ## 1. Open Social Streaming

 Sign in to your [Streaming.Center account](https://app.streaming.center/) and select **Social streaming** in the main menu.
-The page lists your source radio streams, their destinations, current status and monthly enabled rate.
+The page lists your source radio streams, their social networks, current status and monthly enabled rate.

 Click **Add radio stream**.